dhatwake2019/day2/gettingdata/readme.md

 At the top, we have
 {
-	"totalItems": 227,
+	"totalItems": 31,
 	"endIndex": 20,
 	"startIndex": 1,
 	"itemsPerPage": 20,
 	"items": [

-This tells us that 227 pages matched our search and that it’s giving us results 1-20.
+This tells us that 31 pages matched our search and that it’s giving us results 1-20.

 Scroll down a bit and you’ll see all kinds of metadata for the paper and the specific page that we’re looking at.
 Take note of the ‘ocr_eng’ field, which has all of the text for the page.
 (The ‘\n’ marks are new line markers—it makes it hard to read here, but we don’t really need to worry about them.)

 It’s nice that we are limited to 20 responses and the results came quickly but, it would be nice to have all of the pages in a single file.
 Enter a new key/value:
-Key: rows	Value: 227
+Key: rows	Value: 31

 Hit send.
 This may take a minute to load.
 (Note: I found this convention by going back to the URL and seeing the key/value ‘rows=20’.
 One would logically assume that the convention would be ‘itemsPerPage’ instead of ‘rows’, but it’s not.)

-Once the results have come back, you should see that there are 227 results.
+Once the results have come back, you should see that there are 31 results.
 Click on the two boxes icon on the right just above the result.
 This will copy the results to your clipboard.
 Open SublimeText and paste the results there.
-Click ‘save as’ and call it ‘NCtenantfarmer.json’ and save it in the Desktop/chronam folder.
-[If something’s gone wrong, this file is available in our drive.]
+Click ‘save as’ and call it ‘nc-tenantfarmer.json’ and save it in the Desktop/chronam folder.
+[If something’s gone wrong, this file is available in our drive.](@@@)

 So, we now have everything in one json file, but we can’t really analyze it very well.
 We’ll want to split it out into individual files based on each page.
-We can do that if we download this fairly short Python script (right click on an empty part of the page, click save as, and put it in the Desktop/chronam folder - make sure it’s called ‘neh-chronam.py).
+We can do that if we download this [fairly short Python script](@@@Link) (right click on an empty part of the page, click save as, and put it in the Desktop/chronam folder - make sure it’s called ‘chronam.py).

 @@@update script and update script name

-On Windows: Open the chronam folder in Windows Explorer and double-click on ‘neh-chronam.py’
+On Windows: Open the chronam folder in Windows Explorer and double-click on ‘chronam.py’  @@test this on windows@@
 -------
 On Macs:
 Open Terminal
 $ cd Desktop/chronam
-$ python neh-chronam.py
+$ python chronam.py
 ------

 Now, using Windows Explorer/Finder, open up the Desktop/chronam folder and see what’s there.